 - hair loss and thinning.

-- distorted body image – sometimes people think they’re overweight when they’re not
+- distorted body image – a person might think they’re overweight when they’re not

-- preoccupation or obsessive thoughts about food, weight and body shape
+- obsessive thoughts about food, weight and body shape

 - low self-esteem